UWNETLAB/metaknowledge/_posts/docs/2015-09-17-RecordCollection.md

 <a name="RecordCollection.localCitesOf"></a>RecordCollection.**localCitesOf**(_rec_):

-Takes in a Record, WOS string, citation string or Citation and returns a list of all records that cite it.
+Takes in a Record, WOS string, citation string or Citation and returns a RecordCollection of all records that cite it.